-Let me start by the difference between a reputable carpet store and a carpet retailer that should You can't tell by looking from the outside or even shopping on the inside of the store.
+Let me start by the difference between a reputable Carpet or Flooring store and a retailer that should You can't tell by looking from the outside or even shopping on the inside of the store.
 They all look the same.
-You need to be knowledgeable about the whole carpet buying process to be
+You need to be knowledgeable about the whole Carpet or Flooring buying process to be